networknt/light-doc/content/tutorial/common/discovery/dynamic.md

 In this step, we are using direct registry service registry and discovery so that it can be easily replaced with consul discovery later on without changing the code.
-In the next step, we are going to start multiple instances of API D and see how direct registry to handle the situation.
+In the next step, we are going to start [multiple][] instances of API D and see how direct registry to handle the situation.

+[static]: /tutorial/common/discovery/static/
+[consul]: /tutorial/common/discovery/consul/
+[multiple]: /tutorial/common/discovery/multiple/